 How does the mediation process start?

 Mediation will typically start by the parties volunteering to retain a mediator prior to filing court action or if court action has already began, by court order.
-Not all districts in Iowa require mediation but it is required in the majority in the State of Iowa.
+Parties are allowed to jointly select or the judge will appoint a mediator.

 Does the mediator decide what happens?